The Ultimate Carry-on Packing Guide

 As policies are subject to modification, it is advised to check the TSA website of your intended destination for the most recent information if you have questions about an item’s admissibility in your carry-on.

 Once, my friend had her passport in an overhead bin, and it slipped out during turbulence, causing her to panic when she needed it on the plane to fill out the forms.
-After hours of searching, she finally found it, but she still can’t forget this frustrating experience which could not have happened if she kept it in her purse instead.
+After hours of searching, she finally found it, but she still can’t forget this frustrating experience, which could not have happened if she had kept it in her purse instead.

 Final Thoughts

 When you travel smart, you save time, space, and energy, so you can focus on the adventure ahead.
-I hope this packing guide has been useful and that you’re now feeling more prepared for your next trip.
-Thank you for stopping by and good luck with your travels!
+I hope this carry-on packing guide has been useful and that you’re now feeling more prepared for your next trip.
+Thank you for stopping by, and good luck with your travels!
 Safe packing!